F-22 (drug)

-F-22 is a lesser-known psychedelic drug of the substituted amphetamine class.
+F-22, also known as 6-(2-aminopropyl)-2,2-dimethyl-5-methoxy-2,3-dihydrobenzofuran or as benzofuran-2,2-dimethyl-5-methoxy-6-(2-aminopropane), is a lesser-known psychoactive drug of the amphetamine and benzofuran families.
 F-22 was first synthesized by Alexander Shulgin.
 In his book PiHKAL, the minimum dosage is listed as 15 mg, and the duration unknown.
 F-22 produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of F-22.
+F-22 is the derivative of 6-APDB with two methyl groups at the carbon 2 and a methoxy group at carbon 5 of the benzofuran core.